digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 ==================================================================

 Use flag ``--must-fail`` if you expect one or more or the scenario tests to fail.
-If enabled, the tool will succeed when at least one test fails, and it will fail when all tests succeed:
+If enabled, the tool will return the success exit code when at least one test fails, and it will return a failure exit code when all tests succeed:

     ``ledger-api-test-tool --must-fail -h localhost -p 6865``

 This is useful during development of a DAML ledger implementation, when tool needs to be used against a known-to-be-faulty implementation (e.g. in CI).
+It will still print information about failed tests.

 We used this flag during tool development to ensure that the tool does not always return success.